 Gamma Velorum (γ Vel), informally known as Regor, is a multiple star system located in the southern constellation Vela.
 With a combined apparent magnitude of 1.72, it is the brightest point of light in Vela, outshining Alsephina (Delta Velorum) and Suhail (Lambda Velorum).
 Lying at an approximate distance of 1,095 light years, the Gamma Velorum system contains the brightest and nearest Wolf-Rayet star to the Sun.
-The star is one of the nearest supernova candidates to Earth, expected to explode in the astronomically near future.
+The star is one of the nearest supernova candidates to Earth, expected to go out in the astronomically near future.

 Gamma Velorum is a quadruple star system consisting of the primary component Gamma2 Velorum (Gamma Velorum A) and the secondary Gamma1 Velorum (Gamma Velorum B).
 Gamma2 Velorum is a spectroscopic binary star composed of a carbon-rich Wolf-Rayet star and a massive blue giant, while Gamma1 Velorum is also a spectroscopic double, consisting of a blue giant and a fainter close companion.
 The estimated age of the Gamma2 Velorum components is between 3.5 and 5.5 million years, while the Gamma1 Velorum stars are believed to be older, with an estimated age of 8 million years.

-The two binary pairs – Gamma1 and Gamma2 Velorum – are separated by 41.2’’ and appear as a single star to the naked eye.
+The two binary pairs – Gamma1 and Gamma2 Velorum – are separated by 41.2’’ and appear as a single star to the unaided eye.
 The physical distance between the two pairs is at least 15,000 astronomical units.
 The pairs can be easily resolved in binoculars.

 The individual stars, however, cannot be seen in binoculars or in telescopes because they are too close together.
 The two components of Gamma2 Velorum are separated by only 0.8 to 1.6 astronomical units (Earth-Sun distances) and have an orbital period of 78.5 days.
 The stars in the Gamma1 Velorum system complete an orbit in only 1.48 days.